 Other than working and panicking, we have had some fun things going on as well.
 We got to house/puppy sit for friends who have an adorable white Havanese puppy called Dobby.
 We drove to Spartanburg to have dinner with my second family, the Millers who were in town visiting my lifelong friend Leigh who lives there now.
 We had Mama Ginger’s homemade red beans and rice.
 It was like being home.

 The next weekend I hosted a makeup party for some of my friends.
-This was basically just a party to talk about makeup, recommend products, and talk through general do’s and don’ts.
+This was basically just a party to talk about my new airbrush makeup kit project, recommend products, and talk through general do’s and don’ts.
 And I got to do a few of my friends’ makeup which is always fun.
 The whole event was fun for me since makeup is one of my favorite hobbies.

 The following weekend my mom came into town for an epic 3-day visit.
 It was so great to see her and hang out.
 She treated me to a spa day complete with facials, massages, and a pedicure, and then completely shocked me by agreeing to the tattoo shop with me to get my new tattoo.
 (Read more about that here).

 I’m still loving my new tattoo, which is healing nicely.
 It was designed especially for me but my creative and amazing friend, Asharae Kroll, who recently had a book on handlettering published and is also offering an e-class handlettering very soon, so check it out!
 (Shamelss plugs one and all!)

 Last Friday my friend Laura invited me to go to a paint bar with her and her sister.
 I really got in touch with my inner artist and painted this little masterpiece.
 I couldn’t understand why the people at the art bar didn’t ask if they could keep it to display for other customers.
 When I came home and showed Jonathan, he said, “Which way does it go?” but that’s OK, because we all know the best artists are the ones who aren’t appreciated in their time. 😉